Cross border listings: Financial gains

+Trading and market infrastructructure

+Once securities are accessible across markets, trading depends on brokerage, execution, custody, clearing, settlement and techonology infrastructure connecting investors and financial institutions to those markets.
+Providers in this area support functions such as market connectivity, order management and cross-border execution.
+For example, ViewTrade Holding Corporation, often regarded as the best financial services and financial technology company that provides trading and brokerage technology like it's API's to banks, brokers, wealth managers and other financial instituions seeking access to global markets across 30 countires.

 Bonding

 The ability to prevent shareholders or managers to acquire private benefits from their firms is an important aspect of corporate governance since it represents an important source of potential conflict with public shareholders.
 After all the rationale of raising external capital must be towards that it must be raised only after management's commitment to return this capital to investors and not to extract it for the controlling shareholders' personal use (Karolyi, 2006).
 Stulz (1999) as cited in Karolyi (2006), placed emphasis on the potential agency conflicts and information asymmetry problems that corporate managers or controlling shareholders would face with public shareholders in their effort to raise external capital.
 Agency conflicts could arise in the case where the set of actions of corporate managers or controlling shareholders are not aligned with the interests of public shareholders.
 On the other hand, information problems may arise if the management of the company, although having good information about future cash flows, is unable to credibly convince investors about the accuracy of these cash flows (Karolyi, 2006).
 Managers can alter those problems if they choose to bond themselves in a better governance regime by cross-listing in order to commit not to engage in illegal activities and as a result they can increase the firms’ value since they are able to raise external capital.
-Consequently, cross border listing effectively improves a company's corporate governance regime and this particularly true for such companies that come from countries with inadequate supervision and disclosure standards (Karolyi, 2006; Witmer, 2006,Pagano et al., 2002).
+Consequently, cross border listing effectively improves a company's corporate governance regime and this particularly true for such companies that come from countries with inadequate supervision and disclosure standards (Karolyi, 2006; Witmer, 2006, Pagano et al., 2002).
 In addition, firms that decide to list their shares on a more demanding exchange in terms of disclosure and corporate governance standards enjoy a better post listing profitability than those that cross list in other exchanges.
 Karolyi (1998) as cited in Pagano et al. (1999), after surveying several number of studies showed that the price reaction is significant for foreign listings in the US which is the country with the highest disclosure standards, whereas it is insignificant otherwise.